ezEngine/docs-src/pages/docs/effects/wind-volume-components.md

 > **Note:**
 >
 > On their own these components won't have any effect in a scene.
-A [wind system (TODO)](wind.md) additionally has to be set up.
+A [wind system](wind.md) additionally has to be set up.
 Placing a [simple wind component](simple-wind-component.md) in a scene creates a basic wind system.

 ## Shared Component Properties